ijanuar55/be-assignment/README.md

 ```

 Features:
-- Users need to register/log in and then be able to call APIs.
+- Users need to register/log in and then be able to call APIs.v
 - APIs for 2 operations send/withdraw.
-Account statements will be updated after the transaction is successful.
+Account statements will be updated after the transaction is successful.v
-- APIs to retrieve all accounts and transactions per account of the user.
+- APIs to retrieve all accounts and transactions per account of the user.v
 - Write Swagger docs for implemented APIs (Optional)
 - Auto Debit/Recurring Payments: Users should be able to set up recurring payments.
 These payments will automatically be processed at specified intervals.
 (Optional)